mit2009/200b-ee-demos/README.md

 A tiny demo based off of Arduino's example button press code to demonstrate how to use a reed switch!
 (Yes! it is basically just like a button.)

 [Reed Switch Demo Software](https://github.com/mit2009/200b-ee-demos/tree/main/reed-switch)

+### Other Demos

+You can also find a bunch of the demos shown during the electronics tutorial in the [200b-eetutorial-2022 repository](https://github.com/mit2009/200b-eetutorial-2022)